Lower Bounds for Symmetric Circuits for the Determinant: Concluding Discussion

 The generality of this framework allows us to consider a variety of different symmetry conditions, providing both a broad vocabulary for working with these circuits and game-based characterizations of the expressive power of these various symmetric models.
 This opens up the possibility of studying symmetry as a resource.
 Our results suggest a spectrum of symmetry restrictions and it would be interesting to establish exactly where on this spectrum the boundary of efficient algorithms for the determinant lies.
 Similar questions can be asked about other polynomials which admit efficient evaluation.
 For the permanent, the natural question is how much can we relax the symmetry conditions and still prove lower bounds.
 This is all to say that, quite apart from the main result, we regard the framework developed here as a contribution in its own right, which lays out a landscape to explore symmetry as a resource in this area.

-Table~\ref{tab:results} summarizes what is currently known about the power of various symmetry circuit models computing the permanent and determinant.
+Table~\ref{tab:results} summarizes what is currently known about the power of various symmetric circuit models computing the permanent and determinant.
 The first column is for unrestricted circuits, i.e.\ those symmetric under the trivial group action.
-The upper bound for the determinant is by an adapted Gaussian elimination algorithm~\cite{Burgisser1997} and the upper bound for the permanent by Ryser's formula~\cite{Ryser1963}.
+The upper bound for the determinant is by an adapted Gaussian elimination algorithm~\cite{Burgisser1997} and the upper bound for the permanent, which in fact holds for every group in the table, is by Ryser's formula~\cite{Ryser1963}.
 The lower bound in the first column is the trivial one.
 The second and fourth column state results established in~\cite{DawarW20}.
 There is no result for the determinant in the fourth column as the determinant is not invariant under the $\sym_n \times \sym_n$ action.
 The results in the column for $\alt_n \times \alt_n$ are new to this paper.
+In the last two columns $\mathbf{D}_n$ and $\mathbf{P}_n$ represent the full invariance groups (as subgroups of $\sym_{n\times n}$) of the determinant and permanent respectively.
+The lower bounds stated in those columns follow from the ones obtained for their subgroups $\alt_n \times \alt_n$ and $\sym_n \times \sym_n$ respectively.

 A more detailed discussion of some of the main innovations follows.